 Now, more than ever, it is important to educate children about the harmful effects of drugs, alcohol, and violence.
 To assist parents and teachers in this effort, the St. Mary’s County Sheriff’s Office is once again offering CAMP D.A.R.E.
-(Drug Abuse Resistance Education) a FREE week-long workshop for upcoming 5th and 6th-grade students.
-Through its curriculum, and the efforts of its trained counselors, CAMP D.A.R.E. provides impressionable youth with the tools they will need to make good decisions, as they transition from tweens to teenagers.
+(Drug Abuse Resistance Education), a FREE week-long workshop for upcoming 5th and 6th-grade students.
+Through its curriculum and the efforts of its trained counselors, CAMP D.A.R.E. provides impressionable youth with the tools they will need to make the right decisions, as they transition from tweens to teenagers.

 The counselors at CAMP D.A.R.E. have structured a fun environment that encourages participation by all students.
 Activities include arts and crafts, recreational competitions, and public-safety related events.
 Students are engaged at the same time as they are provided useful information about how to resist drugs and alcohol, and how to deal with threats of violence.

-CAMP D.A.R.E. is made possible by financial and other charitable contributions, and follows the D.A.R.E.
+CAMP D.A.R.E. is made possible by financial and other charitable contributions, including monies seized from assets forfeitures, and follows the D.A.R.E.
 America Elementary curriculum.
 Certified D.A.R.E.
 Instructors will teach two D.A.R.E. lessons each day.
 Camp counselors include members of the St. Mary’s County Sheriff’s Office, as well as students from the Dr. James A. Forrest Career and Technology Center for Criminal Justice.

-Register your child NOW for the sixth annual St. Mary’s County CAMP D.A.R.E. program, hosted by the St. Mary’s County Sheriff’s Office, in cooperation with St. Mary’s County Public Schools.
-CAMP D.A.R.E. is a FREE four-day camp for upcoming 5th and 6th-grade students.
-The camp will take place between the hours of 8:00 a.m. and 4:00 p.m., from July 11-14, 2016, at Leonardtown High School.
+Register your child NOW for the 10th Annual St. Mary’s County CAMP D.A.R.E. program, hosted by the St. Mary’s County Sheriff’s Office, in cooperation with St. Mary’s County Public Schools.
+CAMP D.A.R.E. is a FREE five-day camp for upcoming 5th and 6th-grade students.
+The camp will take place between the hours of 8:00 a.m. and 4:00 p.m., from June 26 - 30, 2017, at Leonardtown Middle School.
 Morning snacks, plus lunch, will be provided each day.

 Medical staff will be present during CAMP D.A.R.E. to handle any emergencies that may arise.
 They will be able to dispense regularly prescribed medication, supplied by the parent/guardian.